-The term electronic and electric apparatus, devices or instruments is too vague for classification purposes; it is not acceptable in any goods class and should therefore be specified in more detail.
+The terms electronic and electric apparatus, devices or instruments are insufficiently clear or precise for classification purposes; they are not acceptable in any goods class and should therefore be specified in more detail.

-Specifications of electronic and electric apparatus, devices or instruments, such as the examples listed below, are also considered too vague:
+Specifications of electronic and electric apparatus, devices or instruments, such as the examples listed below, are also considered to lack clarity and precision:

-- electronic and electric apparatus for controlling the environment - electronic and electric apparatus for household purposes - electronic and electric apparatus for use in hairdresser salons - consumer electronics.
+- electronic and electric apparatus for household purposes; - electronic and electric apparatus for use in hairdresser salons; - consumer electronics.